ongteckwu/knockauth/README.md

 # knockauth
-Uses knocks as authentication on top of your usual authentication.
+Uses `knocks` as authentication on top of your usual authentication.
 If a hacker gains access to a Authorization Bearer Token, the hacker will still get denied access.
-In order to get access, the hacker has to send requests N times with the same token, with a minimum seconds gap of, say, 2 seconds, and a maximum seconds gap of, say 10, seconds, before access will be granted.
+In order to get access, the hacker has to send requests `N` times with the same token, with a minimum duration gap of, say, `2000 milliseconds`, and a maximum duration gap of, say, `10000 milliseconds`, before access will be granted.

-To allow your apps to access, simply just knock accordingly.
+To allow your apps to access, simply just `knock` accordingly.

-### Install (Not implemented yet)
+### Installation (Not implemented yet)

 `npm install knockauth`